 Sonatype fully supports versions of repository manager for one year after the release date.
 Older releases are supported on a best effort basis and the release dates are listed in our download archives.
-The terms of support are explained in section 3 of the End User License Agreement.
+The terms of support are explained in section 3 of the Support Policy.

 Host Operating System

 Any Windows, Linux or Macintosh operating system that can run a supported Java version will work.
 Other operating systems may work, but they are not tested by Sonatype.

 The most widely used operating system for Nexus Repository Manager (NXRM) is Linux and therefore customers should consider it the best tested platform.

 Dedicated Operating System User Account

 Unless you are just testing the repository manager or running it only for personal use, a dedicated operating system user account is strongly recommended to run each unique process on a given host.

 The NXRM process user is typically named 'nexus' and must be able to create a valid shell.

 As a security precaution, do not run Nexus Repository Manager 3 as the

 NXRM3 will most likely want to consume more file handles than the per user default value allowed by your Linux or OSX operating system.